#How to securely store and wirelessly share sensitive information and files

 Each MP3 data file contains its own hash, public key and digital signature to verify the integrity of the file, as well as the IP address of the file owner and a timestamp to identify when the file was created.

-Without these security tags, it is impossible to complete the process of verification of the data attached to an MP3 data file.
+Without these security tokens, it is impossible to complete the process of verification of the data attached to an MP3 data file.

 #The core features of ABDM data storage and transmission